szist/code-reviews/README.md

 <dd>Does the change or is there a possibility that the change might break something elsewhere?
 Can it be prevented?</dd>

 <dt>Code quality</dt>
-<dd>This does not include thing like "should there be a space after that comma".
+<dd>This does not include things like "should there be a space after that comma".
 That should be covered by formatter, linter.
 What should be included are things not covered by tooling.
 Some of them might be even covered by some linters: from "that method has too many parameters" (see Code Quality below) to "I don't think that variable's name is clear" to "I think this would be simpler if you used the visitor pattern".
 When you look at this code again in a month, is it readable enough that you'll understand why the change was made without searching through old emails/slack messages/issue tracker tasks/github issues?</dd>

 <dt>Testability</dt>
 <dd>Is there an automated test that covers this change?
 If not, does it make sense to write one?</dd>

 <dt>Security</dt>
-<dd>This part is often ignored, but should always be at the back of every developers mind.
+<dd>This part is often ignored, but should always be at the back of every developer's mind.
 Could this change make users more vulnerable to hacking?
 Is there a way to ensure better security?</dd>

 <dt>Performance</dt>
 <dd>Will this change cause a performance problem under some situations?
 Does it cause problems with database load?
 Memory use?
 Network traffic?
 Browser load?
 Application lag</dd>